 Creating a room with a cohesive, well-designed feel means having pieces that connect with one another, whether through pattern or color, or even the time period and aesthetic that defines them.
 But having furniture pieces that connect is not the same as buying ones that match.
 There was a time when people decorated their homes with matching furniture sets.
 It made shopping easy, but designing a bit harder.

 Rooms with matched sets often ended up looking predictable and uninspired.
 These days people with an eye for design are going in a different direction.
 More of us are branching out a lot further and purchasing pieces that complement each other rather than match.
 This is a great way to go, but it can take a bit more practice to be able to spot which pieces will combine to create just the right look for your space.
-Many of us are at a loss when it comes to knowing what works with what, especially when it comes to smaller furnishings, like end tables.
+Many of us are at a loss when it comes to knowing what works for what, especially when it comes to smaller furnishings, like end tables.

 End tables can typically be found on either side of a sofa or bed, but they also get dotted in various areas all around the house.
 They're incredibly versatile pieces of furniture and often get moved around from place to place.